damenturnbull/gobot/README.md

 Assumptions
 -----------
-- Gobot has geolocation awareness ie. Gobot is responsible for knowing what it's x and y coordinates are in relation to the table.
+- Gobot has geolocation awareness ie. Gobot is responsible for knowing what it's x and y coordinates are in relation to the tabletop.

 Specification
 -----------